jscheid/prettier.el/README.md

 `prettier-mode` won't be activated for it.
 The default is to ignore buffers for files nested beneath a `node_modules` directory.
 You can set this to `nil` and no buffers will be ignored.

+### `prettier-mode-lighter`

+This Sexpr is evaluated as part of the modeline.
+The default value shows the string `Prettier` as well as the Prettier parser and Prettier version used for the buffer.

 ## Differences from `prettier-emacs`